Ankit0207/academic-kickstart-new/content/project/Walmart-Sales-Forecasting/index.md

 ---
 title: Walmart Sales Forecasting using Time Series Analysis
 summary: Predicted the department wise sales for 45 Walmart stores modeling the effects of markdowns on holidays using the ARIMA and Holt-Winters model.
 The historical sales data is provided for 45 Walmart stores and each store contains a number of departments.
-We are tasked with predicting the department-wide sales for each store.
 tags:
 - ML
 date: "2020-02-20T00:00:00Z"